May 3, 2025

 • Regular inventory checks

-• Multiple checks during picking and packing
+• Multiple controls during picking and packing

-• Final inspection before shipping
+• Final check before shipping

 Technological Tools